ophwug/docs/README.md

 **Vendors**:

 Look for the fuses at trustworthy electronic vendors such as Mouser, Digi-Key, or Newark.
+Buy a bunch of them as shipping is the real cost.

 ### The Screen Doesn't Work or is Dying Case